Losant/losant-docs/docs/dashboards/gauge.md

 ![Gauge Block Data](/images/dashboards/gauge-block-data.png "Gauge Block Data")

 * **Label** is the text displayed beneath number / dial representation of your device(s) state.
 This can be any value, but you will want it to properly represent the data displayed along with it.
-HTML entities and <a href="https://daringfireball.net/projects/markdown/syntax" target="_blank">Markdown</a> are allowed here.
+HTML entities and <a href="https://daringfireball.net/projects/markdown/syntax" target="\_blank">Markdown</a> are allowed here.
 * **Device IDS / Tags** is a [device query](/devices/device-queries/) for choosing which devices are displayed within the gauge.
 * **Attribute** is the device attribute whose value will be displayed in the gauge.
 This attribute must be of the type `Number`.
 Note that if data from more than one device is being displayed, each of those devices must supply the same attribute name.
 * **Color** can only be set when the gauge type is set to "Dial".
 The color picker defaults to green, but any color may be selected as the default gauge color.
-* **Aggregation Type** is only visible when Duration is set to anything other than "Last received data point", OR when a device tag is supplied in the device query, OR if more than one device ID is supplied within the device query.
-This determines how the all the available data returned should be aggregated before displaying the value.
+* **Aggregation Type** determines how the all the available data returned should be aggregated before displaying the value.
 For example, choosing "MEAN" will average all data points together before displaying within the gauge.
+This field is only available if "Data Type" is set to "Historical", and any of the following conditions applies:
+    * Duration is set to anything other than "Last received data point"
+    * A device tag is supplied in the device query
+    * More than one device ID is supplied within the device query

 ### Conditional Gauge Colors